TubalQ/BackupBuddy/README.md

 You may need to manually install "sudo" on Proxmox

-If running in an LXC, you may need to run
+If you're getting: Failed to retrieve remotes: Command 'rclone listremotes' returned non-zero exit status 127.
+   Run:

     apt install rclone